operand/agency/examples/demo/README.md

 # Running the demo

-First ensure you have Docker installed on your system, then:
+1. Ensure you have Docker installed on your system.

 1. Run: